blockchyp/blockchyp-csharp/README.md

 * The terminal is online.
 * There is a valid route to the terminal.
-* The API Credential are valid.
+* The API Credentials are valid.